jkhopkins39/sxnctuary/ADMIN_SETUP.md

    - Name: `VITE_ADMIN_PASSWORD`
    - Value: Your secure admin password
    - Environment: Production (and Preview if needed)

+   - Name: `IMGBB_API_KEY`
+   - Value: Your ImgBB API key
+   - Environment: Production (and Preview if needed)

 5. Redeploy your application